Danzz36/Azure-Create-a-Virtual-Machine-and-Deploy-a-Web-Server-/README.md

 - After finishing, log out of Nextcloud and stop both the virtual machine and the Bastion instance to avoid additional charges.

-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.